 The most common pests in your restaurant kitchenWhere there are food and water, and easy access to them, there will be pests.
 Crawling, flying, running, hiding, lurking…

 Here are the most common pests in restaurant kitchens and other commercial establishments:

 Mice and rats

-Rodents, more specifically, rats and mice are also a common pest in all food establishments.
-Restaurants, food manufacturers, hotels, cafes, pubs, etc. They can get inside the kitchen in a number of ways – through drains and sewers, through holes and cracks in walls or basement.
+Rodents, more specifically, rats and mice are also common pests in all food establishments.
+Restaurants, food manufacturers, hotels, cafes, pubs, etc. They can get inside the kitchen in a number of ways – through drains and sewers, through holes and cracks in walls or the basement.

 Rats and mice can transmit diseases such as Leptospirosis, Toxoplasmosis, Salmonella, even Lyme disease, Hantavirus, and rat-bite fever.

 Additional dangers of having rodents in your restaurant are property damage, contamination, additional pest infestation – fleas, ticks, mites.
 Contamination of the premises with their urine and droppings is also a problem.
 They can gnaw electrical cords and cause problems for appliances.

 Read more about mice facts.